|Account Name||180 Day Notice Cash ISA (2nd issue)|

 Cash withdrawals are subject to a maximum limit of £500 per day.

 A tax free variable rate account.
-All income and gains from ISA investments are exempt from UK Income tax and capital gains tax in the hands of the investor.
-Information about ISAs do not have to be declared on your tax return.
+All income and gains from ISA investments are exempt from UK Income tax and capital gains tax.

 Interest can be added to your account, credited to another account with the Society, or sent direct to your bank account.